jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ### Step 6:

-After running my descriptive analysis I was able to collect my findings
+The descriptive analysis revealed the following key metrics:

 #### All riders ride length (seconds)